fallen-icarus/cardano-swaps/README.md

 Since the swaps are freely composable, arbitrarily complex swaps can be created.
 For example, Alice can chain ADA -> ERGO with ERGO -> DUST to create a transaction that converts ADA -> DUST.
 This opens up the possibility for arbitragers to find profitable arbitrage opportunities.
-This potential for profit naturally incentivizes liquidity to spread across all trading pairs instead of it being siloed into one trading pair as in TradFi and LP based DEXs.
+This potential for profit naturally incentivizes liquidity to be spread across all trading pairs instead of it being siloed into one trading pair as in TradFi and LP based DEXs.

 Finally, through the use of beacon tokens, the protocol is fully p2p.
 No batchers are required although they can be used if desired.

-All of this is achieved will enabling users to maintain full spending custody, full delegation control, and full voting control of their assets.
+All of this is achieved while still enabling users to maintain full spending custody, full delegation control, and full voting control of their assets.

 ### Low-Level Overview

 Each type of swap is comprised of a validator / beacon policy pair.
 This means that each type of swap gets its own universal address.
-For example, all of Alice's one-way swaps, regardless of the trading pair, will be located at address X and all all of Alice's two-way swaps, regardless of the trading pair, will be located at address Y. Furthermore, since each type of swap has its own beacon policy, each type is easily distinguishable off-chain while still being easily queryable by end users.
+For example, all of Alice's one-way swaps, regardless of the trading pair, will be located at address X and all all of Alice's two-way swaps, regardless of the trading pair, will be located at address Y. Address X is != address Y. Furthermore, since each type of swap has its own beacon policy, each type is easily distinguishable off-chain while still being easily queryable by end users.

 :exclamation: While the spec shows one-way swap datums and redeemers having the same names as the two-way swap datums and redeemers *they are distinct data types*.
 Imagine they are in separate name